PabloAceG/js-beginner2advanced/README.md

 etc.
 - **Classes**: Notes I took from the lessons (not really organized into the classes themselves, more into logical blocks).
-- **Quiz**: Slightly more complex project, a recap of all concepts learned through the course.
+- **Multi**: Slightly more complex project, a recap of all concepts learned through the course.
+Has four "games": a emoji generator, a quiz, a media reproductor and a multi-step form.
 - **SmartWatch Application**: Simulation of a store selling different SmartWatch models.
 Useful to change images, images superposition, iteractive actions (intervals), etc.